Augmentation varieties and disk potentials I: Pseudoholomorphic buildings

-\begin{proof} Consider a punctured sphere $u:S \to X$ of type $\bGamma$ whose closure $\ol{u}$ meets the incoming divisor $Y_-$ but not the outgoing divisor $Y_+$, and $\ol{u}$ its extension to a map to $\ol{X}$.
-The dimension of the moduli space $\M_{\bGamma}(X)$ of spheres constrained to intersect $Y_-$ at a single puncture with multiplicity
+\begin{proof} {\em Case: There is a single incoming puncture.} Consider a punctured sphere $u:S \to X$ of type $\bGamma$ whose closure $\ol{u}$ meets the divisor $Y_+$ but not the divisor $Y_-$, and $\ol{u}$ its extension to a map to $\ol{X}$.
+Recall that if the map $u$ was asymptotically close to a trivial cylinder over an $m-$fold cover of a simple Reeb orbit, then $\ol{u}$ intersects the divisor $Y_+$ with multiplicity $m$.
+The dimension of the moduli space $\M_{\bGamma}(X)$ of spheres constrained to intersect $Y_+$ at a single puncture with multiplicity

 is (similar to Cieliebak-Mohnke \cite[Proposition 6.9]{cm:trans})